IV Ketamine Therapy

 Researchers continue to explore the various mechanisms of action by which ketamine relieves depression, anxiety, and other conditions.
 Ketamine acts differently and on different receptors and neurotransmitters than other first-line antidepressants such as SSRIs.
 For now, the scientific consensus seems to be that ketamine achieves its therapeutic effects by binding to NMDA receptors in the brain.
 This binding action increases the amount of glutamate (a neurotransmitter) in the brain, setting off a neurochemical sequence that ultimately can affect mood, thought patterns, even perceptions of pain.

-At Sun Health Center, patients receive ketamine comfortably and painlessly, via an IV drip bag that contains a saline solution of ketamine.
+At Sun Health Center, patients receive ketamine therapy comfortably and painlessly, via an IV drip bag that contains a saline solution of ketamine.
 Over a period of around 30 minutes, the ketamine gradually enters the patient’s bloodstream while our medical staff monitors the patient’s vitals.
 Most patients will experience the therapeutic effects of the treatment almost immediately.
 They often report a lift in their depression, calmer thoughts, and a better mood overall.